200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-BangarangBonhomievsCrimeCoInternational.md

 Nonsense: Each player writes 2 silly Crimes (e.g., steal Dollywood, delete the alphabet).
 Shuffle [Crime] cards.

-Intro: ìYou are all [Occupation], sworn to battle CrimeCo International.
-Bangarangís been captured!
-Time to get to work.î
+Intro: ‚ÄúYou are all [Occupation], sworn to battle CrimeCo International.
+Bangarang‚Äôs been captured!
+Time to get to work.‚Äù

 Montage: Each player draws 2 [Occupation] and adds those to their character.
 Introduce the team in a cool montage sequence: show off their skills and give them names!

 Turn Order: Pick a player to Lead.
 They narrate the scene and the opposition.
-The Leader draws a [Crime] - thatís CrimeCoís goal.
+The Leader draws a [Crime] - that‚Äôs CrimeCo‚Äôs goal.
 The other players narrate their characters Crime-fighting actions!

 Resolution: When the scene reaches a climax, the Lead player and the player to their right battle best-of-3 Rock, Paper, Scissors.
 Narrate each success, failure and stalemate.
-Should stalemates ìwinî, the player to the Leaderís left Interferes; drawing an [Occupation] and [Crime] and describing the new Interference.
+Should stalemates ‚Äúwin‚Äù, the player to the Leader‚Äôs left Interferes; drawing an [Occupation] and [Crime] and describing the new Interference.
 End the Scene; play order rotates.

 Scenes:
 1. Accidental Encounter with CrimeCo!